matterport/showcase-sdk-examples/README.md

 > To run these examples, you will need to generate a sandboxed sdk key for your Matterport account.
 See [Matterport Developer Tools Pricing and Availability](https://support.matterport.com/hc/en-us/articles/360057506813-Matterport-Developer-Tools-Pricing-and-Availability).

+The password for the beta versions of bundle: gOJKDpxNiMCtdlnXs

 ### Setup monorepo root
 Run these two commands when you first download the repo.
 ```shell